datascience-mobi/2021-topic-01-team-03/to do list.md

 Till 7.06
 - [ ] What to do with the drug targets?
 Examine gene targets of the effective drugs (prism.treat + prism.achilles).
 Who?
 - [ ] Determine specific drugs for each brain cancer subtype.
 Who?
-- [ ] Find a relationship between gene targets and brain cancer subtypes
+- [ ] Find a relationship between gene targets and brain cancer subtypes.
+Who?
 - [ ] Choose a person who will constantly visualise our results.
 Who?

 Till 14.06
+- [ ] Work on brain_cancer_treat and brain_cancer_cnv.
+See what is the norm there and if our cell lines deviate from the norm.
+See how gene targets of drugs perfor in our cell lines Who?
+- [ ] Work on brain_cancer_treat and brain_cancer_cnv.
+See if there is any specific characteristics for the cancer subtypes.
+Who?
 - [ ] Wilcoxon Signed Rank Test.
 Who?